bitovi/eggstractor/README.md

 Use `npm run dev` to run the webpack compiler in watch mode.

+### Figma plugin
+The [Eggstractor Figma plugin](https://www.figma.com/community/plugin/1464625803208186094/eggstractor) is available for free download in the Figma community, and includes a [demo file](https://www.figma.com/community/file/1472329589982734868) that syncs with a [demo GitHub repo](https://github.com/bitovi/eggstractor-demo).

 ### Local plugin
-You will need to use Figma Desktop for this
+Alternately, you can build your own, local plugin for private use.
+You will need to use Figma Desktop for this.

 1. Run `npm run dev` or `npm run build` to build the plugin
 2. In Figma, go to Plugins → Development → Import plugin from manifest…